Search results for

 Google

-As a major AI advocate and enthusiast, I was one of the first people to sign up for Google’s Search Generative Experience, also known as Google AI Overviews.
-Back when I first tried the feature, it was available only to those who signed up for Search Labs, and it was completely optional.
-Out of curiosity, especially as someone who writes for a living and follows AI developments closely, I decided to explore it to see how it might continue to disrupt my industry.
+As a major AI advocate and enthusiast, I was among the first to sign up for Google’s Search Generative Experience—also known as Google AI Overviews.
+When I initially tried the feature, it was only available through Search Labs and entirely optional.
+Out of curiosity — especially as someone who writes for a living and closely follows AI developments — I decided to explore it and see how it might continue to disrupt my industry.

-For the first few weeks, I found myself frequently reviewing the AI results, though I always took an extra step to delve deeper into the actual sources or search results further down the page.
-That’s how I realized that, like with most things related to AI, the results varied dramatically in terms of accuracy.
-For basic inquiries like “When did World War II start?”
-I found it worked pretty well.
-However, when delving into specific battles or dates, things would quickly unravel.
+For the first few weeks, I found myself frequently reviewing the AI-generated results, though I always took an extra step to dive deeper into the actual sources or traditional search listings further down the page.
+That’s when I realized that, like most things related to AI, the results varied wildly in terms of accuracy.
+For basic questions like “When did World War II start?” it worked fairly well.
+But when I looked into more specific topics (like individual battles or exact dates) the cracks started to show.

-As time progressed, I found myself automatically scrolling past the AI responses for 90% of inquiries.
-Part of this was because I couldn’t trust the information.
-The other reason was that this wasn’t how I wanted to use AI in the first place!
+As time went on, I found myself instinctively scrolling past the AI responses for about 90% of my searches.
+Part of this was due to a lack of trust in the information.
+But the bigger reason?
+This wasn’t how I wanted to use AI in the first place.

 I want to be in control of when and where I use AI, not the other way around!

-When I have a question that’s philosophical, theoretical, open-ended, or whimsical, or if I want to work out an idea in my head or ask a very direct question, I am more likely to turn to ChatGPT or Gemini.
-If it’s critically important or a broader topic that would benefit from trustworthy sources and a human perspective, that’s when I use Google Search.
+When I have a question that’s philosophical, theoretical, open-ended, whimsical, or just an idea I want to work through, I’m far more likely to turn to ChatGPT or Gemini.
+But if it’s a critically important or broader topic — one that benefits from trustworthy sources and a human perspective—I turn to Google Search.

-For example, I wouldn’t trust Gemini’s AI to handle a search query about the best phones under $500.
-The AI results for buying advice around phones often mix old and new devices, feature misquoted specs, and other issues.
-But I would be much more likely to trust it with a simple question like clarifying a rule in Monopoly, where the stakes of an inaccurate answer are much lower.
+For example, I wouldn’t trust Gemini’s AI to help me find the best phones under $500.
+The AI results for buying advice often mix outdated and current models, misquote specs, or contain other inaccuracies.
+But I would trust it to answer something simple, like clarifying a Monopoly rule—where the stakes are much lower if the answer is off.

 How to turn off Google AI overviews on desktop